 But don’t sacrifice your entire lunch break to work out.
 Take time to eat a healthy meal so you can boost your brain and avoid that mid-afternoon slump.

 The workplace isn’t the only place where you have to be productive.
 There are also things you need to accomplish at home at night.
 In order to do them, you’ll need to leave work by a certain time.

 When you leave the office, leave work behind you.
 Don’t check emails at the dinner table or respond to texts from your boss at midnight.
 Unless you’re a physician or a first-responder where a call can literally mean life or death, it can probably wait until morning.

-Eat a healthy, balanced dinner three hours before you go to bed.
+Eat a healthy, balanced dinner three hours before you go to bed; you could try out that new Primal Kitchen Buffalo sauce you've had your eye on for some time with some chicken or grilled vegetables.
 It will take at least that long for you to digest, and you can spend those three hours with family and friends.